Chinese sun and moon mirrors: Rites of Zhou

-Liji
+Book of Rites

-Another ritual text similar to the Zhouli, the (c.
-2nd-1st century BCE) Liji "Record of Rites" is a compilation of Eastern Zhou textual materials.
+Another ritual text similar to the Rites of Zhou, the 2nd-1st century BCE Book of Rites is a compilation of Eastern Zhou textual materials.
 "The Pattern of the Family" section lists idealized duties of family members.
 Sons and daughters-in-law are supposed to wear a utility belt that includes metal and wood (two of the Five Phases) suì fire-starters: jīnsuì 金燧 "burning-mirror" and a mùsuì 木燧 "fire-drill", which implies that fire-mirrors were quite commonly used among the ancient Chinese.

 From the left and right of the girdle [a son] should hang their articles for use—on the left side, the duster and handkerchief, the knife and whetstone, the small spike, and the metal speculum for getting fire from the sun [金燧]; on the right, the archer's thimble for the thumb and the armlet, the tube for writing instruments, the knife-case [or "needle-case" for a daughter-in-law], the larger spike, and the borer for getting fire from wood [木燧].

-Zheng Xuan's Liji commentary glosses musui as zuānhuǒ 鑽火 "produce fire by friction".
+Zheng Xuan's Book of Rites commentary glosses musui as zuānhuǒ 鑽火 "produce fire by friction".
 Kong Yingda (574 – 648) quotes Huang Kan 皇侃, "When it is daylight, use the jinsui to start a fire from the sun, when it is dark, use the musui to start a fire with a drill".
 The commentary of Sun Xidan 孙希旦 (1736-1784) says jinsui or yangsui 陽遂 "yang burning-mirrors" should ideally be cast on the Summer Solstice and yinjian 陰鑒 "yin mirrors" on the Winter Solstice.

 The Chunqiu Fanlu (14), attributed to Dong Zhongshu (179–104 BC), says císhí 磁石 "lodestone" attracts iron and jǐngjīn 頸金 "neck metal; burning-mirror" attracts fire; Joseph Needham and Wang Ling suggest the name "neck metal" derives from either the mirror being hung round the neck, or because necks are concave things.